sguzunov/docs/docs/glue42-concepts/05_windows/01_window-management/02_javascript/window-management-js.md

         width: 200,
         height: 200
     },
-    // The flydown will not disappear while the user is hovering within that range.
+    // The flydown won't disappear while the user is hovering within that range.
     activeArea: activeArea,
     zones: [
         {